 2. Consumers are first advised to contact their telephone company regarding any problems or questions about their services or bills before contacting CAB for assistance.

-3. Complaints to CAB are not always resolved in favor of the consumer.
+3. Informal Complaints to CAB are not always resolved in favor of the consumer.

 4. The CPUC is providing the information in the tables to assist consumers.
 The CPUC does not endorse or recommend one Telephone Company over another.